 - Serotonin syndrome

 Additionally, people are more likely to risk experiencing symptoms of withdrawal when they quit using it or reduce their dose.
 Withdrawal is when the body gets used to a certain substance, requiring increasing amounts of the drug to get the same effects.
 Harsh side effects (such as bodily pain and intense, flu-like symptoms) are commonly felt when the individual stops taking it.

-People greatly increase their risk of negative side-effects when they combine Tramadol with other substances (such as alcohol, Cocaine, or Benzodiazepines).
-Known as poly-drug use, this greatly increases the risk of a fatal overdose due to respiratory system depression.
-By reducing activity in the central nervous system, a Tramadol overdose can result in decreased heart and breathing rate, loss of consciousness, coma, and death.
+People greatly increase their risk of negative side effects when they combine Tramadol with other substances (such as alcohol, Cocaine, or Benzodiazepines).
+Known as polydrug use, this greatly increases the risk of a fatal overdose due to respiratory system depression.
+By reducing activity in the central nervous system (CNS), a Tramadol overdose can result in decreased heart and respiratory rates, loss of consciousness, coma, and death.

 Help is out there

 Reach out to a dedicated treatment provider and learn how you can create the life you want.